gedge-platform/gedge-platform/README.md

 ### GEdge-Platform

-GEdge-Platform is an cloud edge computing platform for supporting ultra low-latency service experiences by rapidly processing data at the edge of the network.
+GEdge-Platform is a cloud edge computing platform for 5G network and AI

+It supports ultra low-latency service experiences rapidly by processing data at the edge of the network without delays in processing and transmission to central cloud.

+data is processed at a location close to the terminal, and response speed sensitive service** is supported based on distributed collaboration* between central cloud-edge-terminals.
+Intelligent cloud edge SW platform

 5G and AI.
 By virtualization it can shield heterogeneous characteristics and gives a unified access of cloud edge, mobile edge and private edge.
 For AI it provides low-latency, high-reliability and cost-optimal computing support at the edge through the cluster management and intelligent scheduling of multi-tier clusters.
 And at the same time OTE-Stack makes device-edge-cloud collaborative computing possible.